haddonm/aMSE/README.md

 # LATEST UPDATE

-  - 2021-04-14 0.0.0.3200 Added NumNe to zoneDP output ready for its use in estimating FIS results by population and other numbers-at-size related indices.
-NumNe are the numbers-at-size following growth and the application of half of natural mortality but before any fishing mortality has occurred. (see News.ms for history of development)
+  - 2021-04-19 0.0.0.3000 Started development required to generalize the
+    use of the doprojection function (it was previously called doTASprojection).
+This generalization requires the generation of separate functions to process the data for cpue, any FIS, and the numbers-at-size.
+Numerous diganostic plots have been added, also providing a template for adding more (see News.md for history of development).

 # aMSE